 Find out more here.

-Keyword(s): ancestral, biocultural, biocultural heritage, biocultural loss, biodiversity, cultural diversity, cultures, governance, indigenous, Indigenous biocultural heritage territories, Indigenous cultures, indigenous peoples, land rights, linguistic diversity, post 2020 global biodiversity framework, rights
+Keyword(s): biocultural heritage, biocultural loss, biodiversity, cultural diversity, cultures, governance, Indigenous biocultural heritage territories, Indigenous cultures, Indigenous peoples, land rights, linguistic diversity, post 2020 global biodiversity framework, rights

 Location(s): China, India, Panama, Peru